The Lyman Alpha Spectral Database (LASD): Methods

 If only a single peak is detected we employ a simple iterative algorithm on the non-smoothed spectrum for finding the estimated systemic velocity.
 First we assume the highest point in the spectrum to be the red peak.
 We then use a $120 \kms$ wide sliding window to select the first spectral pixel that is no longer descending as line center.
 Specifically we select the pixel that is lower than the minimum of all other blueward pixels within the window plus their error.

-For both the continuum removal and the redshift estimate, we explored a variety of different algorithms and parameter combinations and found the here described ones to work best.
+For both the continuum removal and the redshift estimate, we explored a variety of different algorithms and parameter combinations and found that the ones described here work well.
 Note that if the true systemic redshift of a spectrum is supplied at upload, we still carry out the redshift estimation and subsequent analysis.
 In these cases the LASD will estimate all the spectral analysis quantities (see below) using both the measured and estimated \zsys, and stores the measurements in two tables.
 This allows for a comparison of the resulting spectral quantities, homogenization of methods, and an evaluation of the applied redshift estimation algorithm.